-Emperor Geese: Non-residents are able to participate in the Emperor goose hunt if selected for Alaska draw permit (DO508).
-The application period is November 1 - December 15, online at ADF&G website for hunt on the following year.
+Emperor Geese: Non-residents are able to participate in the Emperor goose hunt if selected for Alaska draw permit (Hunt number: DO508).
+The application period is November 1 - December 15, online at ADF&G website for hunts the following year.
 Alaska residents may take one Emperor Goose by registration permit (RO501).

 Kodiak bag limits are generous and the birds are abundant.

 Please see current Alaska Migratory Game Bird Hunting Regulations at www.adfg.alaska.gov for specifics on bag limits.